-Ground lease
+1. Ground lease

 On November 1, 2013, the Company entered into a forty-year ground lease with HANO.
 The lease requires an annual rent payment of \$10 per year and expires 40 years after the commencement date.
-As of December 31, 2019, the base rent for the entire term has been paid in full.
+As of December 31, 2020, the base rent for the entire term has been paid in full.

-Legal
+2. Legal

 The Company may be party to various pending or threatened legal actions in the normal course of operations.
-As of the date of this report, there are no known threatened or pending legal actions against the Company.
+As of the date of this report, management is not aware of any material threatened or pending legal actions against the Company.